I want to ride my bicycle, bicycle, bicycle…

 It’s flexible.
 You can leave from your front door or fly across the world.
 There are one-day rides and weeks-long routes.
 Trips that are organized for you down to the last detail and adventures you can plan along the way.
 You can choose routes that meander along a scenic route or roads that race you from town to town.

 You can choose from tour programs that offer short distances or full-day rides, leisurely riding or hardcore cycling, and or terrain ranging from flat bike paths to steep mountain climbs.
-You can go to Africa, the Americas, Asia or the abundant popular destinations in Europe.

 It’s just plain fun.
 It’s not a means to train or get in shape (though you can certainly do both) but rather to create the best kind of souvenir, a lasting sense of the road you traveled and the places you visited.
 A way to capture the spirit of your destination rather than record a new race time.